detroit-labs/katalon-mobile-util/README.md

 #### How to use Scroll

-Add this import statement to your test file:
+Add these imports statement to your test file:

 ```
 import com.detroitlabs.katalonmobileutil.touch.Scroll
+import com.detroitlabs.katalonmobileutil.touch.Scroll.ScrollFactor
 ```

 Scroll list of all `XCUIElementTypeStaticText` (for iOS) or `*TextView` (for Android) elements until you get to the given text: